 How You Can Ensure Your Safety as a Driver and Rider

 The ride-sharing industry has grown fast and has become a normal mode of transportation.
-With the growth though there has been a growing number of problems that have followed, and it has been at the expense of female drivers.
+However, with the growth has come a growing number of problems, and they have been at the expense of female drivers.

-Uber and other resources have provided suggestions on how you can save as a driver and rider.
+Uber and other resources have provided suggestions on saving as a driver and rider.
 The following is a list of measures you can take to have a safe ride to your destination.

 We can help you after an Uber Incident